abarilo/KPC-Mouse-Nanopore-SV-to-Phenotype-Pipeline/README.md

 # KPC Mouse Nanopore SV-to-Phenotype Pipeline

-A streamlined long-read pipeline for the KPC mouse PDAC model: somatic and mosaic SVs are called with Sniffles2, high- and moderate- impact events are annotated via Ensembl VEP, and reveal enrichments in nucleotide biosynthesis, mitochondrial respiration, PI3K-AKT-mTOR signaling and oxidative-stress pathways—mapping - a coherent SV-driven cancer phenotype.
+A streamlined long-read pipeline for the KPC mouse PDAC model: somatic and mosaic SVs are called with Sniffles2, high- and moderate- impact events are annotated via Ensembl VEP, and reveal enrichments in nucleotide biosynthesis, mitochondrial respiration, PI3K-AKT-mTOR signaling and oxidative-stress pathways, mapping - a coherent SV-driven cancer phenotype.

 This Nextflow, Singularity/Docker pipeline performs: